 President, P&N Distribution (Rheem)

 Lloyd Larkin is an active participant in the New Jersey Home Performance with ENERGY STAR Program, developing programs to increase the participation of New Jersey and Pennsylvania based HVAC contractors in the home performance industry.
-Lloyd is the President of P&H Distribution, a Rheem air condition and water heater distributor for Eastern Pennsylvania and a member of the Heating, Air Conditioning, and Refrigeration Dealers International (HARDI).
+Lloyd is the President of P&N Distribution, a Rheem air conditioning and water heater distributor for Eastern Pennsylvania and a member of the Heating, Air Conditioning, and Refrigeration Dealers International (HARDI).
 Lloyd is also the Eastern Region Technical Manager for Honeywell, responsible for technical support and training for Honeywell’s Energy Management National Account Program.
 Lloyd has a Mechanical Engineering Degree from the University of South Alabama.

 Immediate Past Chairman, Non-voting Member